Wednesday, August 26, 2020

 Echoes Of The Cries Of Slaves At Cape Coast Castle

-Male and female slaves dungeons of the Cape Coast Castle
+An image of the dungeons of male and female slaves in the Cape Coast Castle

-Male and female slaves dungeons of the Cape Coast Castle
+An image of the dungeons of male and female slaves in the Cape Coast Castle

-The mere mention of slavery brings bad memories, as it harbored unimaginable evil act, as thousands of Africans were captured under inhuman circumstances into overcrowded dungeons and transported across the Atlantic to the New World.
+The mere mention of slavery evokes painful memories of unimaginable cruelty.
+Thousands of Africans were captured under inhumane conditions, forced into overcrowded dungeons, and transported across the Atlantic to the New World.

-The slave trade in Ghana mainly took place in coastal towns, but I wish to write about Cape Coast, my country of birth, which was the center of the British slave trade for almost 150 years.
-Cape Coast is located in the central region of Ghana.
+The slave trade in Ghana mainly took place in coastal towns, but Cape Coast, my birthplace, was the center of the British slave trade for nearly 150 years.
+Located in Ghana’s Central Region, Cape Coast served as the capital of the Gold Coast from 1700 until 1877, when the capital was moved to Accra.
+Ghana replaced the Gold Coast upon gaining independence in 1957.

 Image of the Cape Coast Castle, where thousands of African slaves were shipped to the United States of America